Register of Historic Places

 Step Two: Submitting a Nomination Form to SHPD

-- After the form is complete and includes all required documentation, it is submitted to SHPD by the corresponding review board deadline to email@example.com.
+- After the form is complete and includes all required documentation, submit to SHPD in Word format by the corresponding review board deadline.

 - SHPD is responsible for certain notifications prior to the nomination going before the Hawai‘i Historic Places Review Board.
 Deadlines and notice schedule can be found in the Review Board Documents.